learn-javascript-courses/learn-javascript/STATUS.md

 * [x] **Initial crowdfunding:** Exceeded goal by 250%.
 A bonus course was added to the planned production.
 * [x] **Books are shipping:** We're caught up with backorders.
 New orders usually ship within 24 hours.
 (If you still don't have yours, please [submit a support request](https://paralleldrive.zendesk.com/hc/en-us/requests/new) and we'll fix it.
-* [x] **First course shipping** ["Learn JavaScript Software Testing with Sauce Labs"](https://ericelliottjs.com/product/learn-javascript-software-testing-with-sauce-labs/) is rolling out right now one lesson at a time.
+* [x] **First course shipping:** ["Learn JavaScript Software Testing with Sauce Labs"](https://ericelliottjs.com/product/learn-javascript-software-testing-with-sauce-labs/) is rolling out right now one lesson at a time.

 ## Coming Milestones